-This research is a survey and FGD study to describe the vocational teacher learning tools before performing performance in class.
-The survey method uses a design developed by Rea & Parker [38].
+This research is a survey and Focus Group Discussion (FGD) study to describe the vocational teacher learning tools before performing performance in class.
+The survey method uses a design developed by Rea and Parker [39].
 Data was collected from observation of the activities of vocational teachers through training and assistance in the preparation of learning tools consisting of learning programs and lesson planning based on the 2013 curriculum from 2017 to 2018.
 The research sample consisted of seven districts in Banten namely Serang City, Serang District, Cilegon City, Pandeglang Regency, Lebak Regency, South Tangerang City, and Tangerang City.
-All Vocational teachers who participated in the study, representing representatives from vocational schools in each district were taken as research samples.
-The research subjects are presented in the following table:
+All Vocational teachers who participated in the study, representatives from vocational schools in each district were taken as research samples.
+The research subjects are presented in Table 1.